 What is Neuromarketing and Consumer Psychology?

-Brain imaging studies show that successful brands activate specific neural networks associated with pleasure, trust, and identity.
-When consumers see brands they love, the same brain regions light up as when they see close friends or family members.
-This neurological response explains why some brands inspire fierce loyalty while others struggle to maintain customer attention.
+Brain imaging studies reveal that strong brands activate neural networks linked to pleasure, trust, and personal identity.
+When people see brands they love, the brain reacts in a similar way to seeing close friends or family.
+This explains why some brands enjoy strong brand loyalty, while others struggle to stay memorable.

 Core Neuromarketing Techniques for Brand Building